 After completing Year 12, Mel Green took a few gap years and worked full-time before deciding on which university and course was right for her.
 After researching her options, she chose to study a Bachelor of Information Technology with CDU.
-Studying online from both South Australia and New South Wales, Mel has now completed her IT degree and is looking forward to attending her graduation Darwin in 2018!
+Studying online from both South Australia and New South Wales, Mel has now completed her IT degree and made the trip up to Darwin to graduate last year!

 We asked Mel who recently completed her IT studies about her experiences, goals, challenges and achievements.

 I was looking to study externally so I could continue working full time.
 I did some research on unis around Australia that supported distance learning and CDU had quite good ratings for their external courses.

 I did not want to stay in my current industry of hospitality, so I decided that I needed a change and to take the first steps to beginning a career.